 The construction of the tunnel was completed in 1832, finally allowing the passage of barges across Burgundy and for cargo to be transported from the north to the south of France.

 The traffic is always in one direction.
-Traffic is regulated by the lock keepers at each end of the tunnel; ecluse 1 Yonne and ecluse 1 Saône.
-You must have permission from one of the lock keepers to pass the tunnel & your boat must be equipped with lighting, and life jackets.
-Hence your are not allowed through on canoes, rafts etc.
+Traffic is regulated by the lock keepers at each end of the tunnel; ecluse 1 on the Yonne northern side and ecluse 1 on the Saône southern side.
+You must have permission from one of the lock-keepers to pass the tunnel & your boat must be equipped with lighting and life jackets.
+Hence you are not allowed through on canoes, rafts etc.

-The tunnel is now equipped with lighting and has been renovated to mmet the European safety standards.
+The tunnel is now equipped with lighting and has been renovated to meet European safety standards.

 Old photos of the tunnel

-The electric tug arriving in Pouilly en Auxois after passing the tunnel and towing cargo barges.
+The electric tug arrived in Pouilly en Auxois after passing through the tunnel and towing cargo barges.
 Dated 1921

 The tug leaving Pouilly en Auxois, heading towards the tunnel and Escommes, dates from 1913.

-A very interesting photo taken in 1921, to the right is the electric tug, just behind is the steam powered version of the tug, which was not kept in service for very long.
-The three barges that are cruising beloned to the "Company General de Navigation" from Paris, the barges are horse/mule drawn.
+A very interesting photo taken in 1921, to the right is the electric tug, and just behind is the steam-powered version of the tug, which was not kept in service for very long.
+The three barges that are cruising belonged to the "Company General de Navigation" from Paris, the barges are horse/mule-drawn.

-Horse drawn barges need very large rudders to maintain manouverability as there was no thrust or energy from a propellor.
+Horse-drawn barges need very large rudders to maintain manoeuvrability as there was no thrust or energy from a propellor.

-It is also interesting to notice the wooden poles that are still in place and hold the electric cable to power the tug.
+It's also interesting to notice the wooden poles to hold the electric cable which powered the tug.